 IV.G Historical Data Analysis and Benchmark

 The Bank considered both the quantitative (volume) and the qualitative (relevance) aspects of the data.
 The Bank had a very rapid growth mode over the past several years.
 It is important that the historical data used for benchmarking is recent and representative of the current and forward-looking portfolio.
-The following chart shows the historical total balance of non-maturity deposits since January 2015.
 The data from January 2015 to May 2017 was used for benchmark analysis given the historical daily non-mature deposit balance is relatively stable during this period with a few occasional spikes.